Self-Heal: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 The cognitive-enhancing effects of Self-Heal are due to its complex interactions with the body and brain, primarily through its antioxidant and anti-inflammatory activities.

-- Modulation of Neurotransmitter Systems: Some compounds in Self-Heal, like flavonoids, may influence neurotransmitter systems, particularly the cholinergic system, which plays a significant role in memory and learning.
+• Modulation of Systems: Some compounds in Self-Heal, like flavonoids, may influence neurotransmitter systems, particularly the cholinergic system, which plays a significant role in memory and learning.
 By potentially enhancing cholinergic transmission, Self-Heal could improve cognitive functions, though more research is needed to elucidate these effects fully.

 Optimal Dosage of Self-Heal